-Typically, most users of Microsoft SQL Server Analysis Services do not require access to the data sources that underlie an Analysis Services project.
+Typically, most users of Microsoft SQL Server 2005 Analysis Services (SSAS) do not require access to the data sources that underlie an Analysis Services project.
 Users ordinarily just query the data within Analysis Services.

 However, in the context of data mining, such as performing predictions based on a mining model, a user has to join the learned data of a mining model with user-provided data.
 To connect to the data source that contains the user-provided data, the user uses a Data Mining Extensions (DMX) query that contains either the OPENQUERY (DMX) and OPENROWSET (DMX) clause.

-For security reasons, the submission of DMX queries by using an open connection string in the OPENROWSET clause is disabled.
+For security reasons, the submission of DMX queries by using an ad-hoc connection string in the OPENROWSET clause is disabled.
 For more information, see Securing the Data Sources Used by Analysis Services.

 To execute a DMX query that connects to a data source, the user must have access to the data source object within the Analysis Services database.
 By default, only members of the Analysis Services server role or members of the Administrator role have access to data source objects.
 This means that a user cannot access a data source object unless a member of the Analysis Services server role or the Administrator role gives the database role to which the user belongs access to the data source.

 A database role can be granted either no access permissions on a data source object or read permissions.

 - Permissions on a data source object should be restricted.